soufianekremcht/Link-Previewer/README.md

 ### Implementing Url Preview in RecyclerView

-It is Quite Simple just Your List item View
+It is Quite Simple just Your List item View in your xml Layout

 list_item_url_preview.xml
 ~~~xml